 Fume hoods have a fan that creates a positive airflow to pull contaminants into the filtration system.
 The major difference in fume hood design occurs in the manner used for venting the contaminated air.

 There are two types of fume hoods...Ducted and ductless.
 The major difference between the two is the method through which the fumes are vented away from the worker.

 Ducted fume hoods handle a variety of chemicals.
 Fumes from procedures are safely vented outside using ductwork, so there is little or no danger of contamination in the lab.

 Because they have ductwork that is attached to the building, ducted fume hoods are stationery with a fixed position in the lab.
 This ensures that there is always adequate egress from the lab in case of fire or chemical dispersion.

-Ducted fume hoods are usually manufactured in standard sizes, however a quality manufacturer can usually make a custom size that works best in your lab layout.
+Ducted fume hoods are usually manufactured in standard sizes, however, a quality fume hood manufacturer can usually make a custom size that works best in your lab layout.

 Ducted fume hoods can be manufactured to include sinks and electrical outlets.
 You can also get a variety of countertop options that can stand up to any range of chemicals or temperatures.

 You can read more about which countertop is best for your application in our article, Top 5 Materials To Consider For Your Lab Countertops.

 Ductless Fume Hoods